sarah1893/notes/docs/appendix/python-coroutine.rst

 Although the variable ``is_hello`` assists in storing status to check whether a handshake is successful or not, the code becomes harder for a programmer to understand.
-In fact, the concept of the previous implementation simple.
+In fact, the concept of the previous implementation is simple.
 It is equal to the following snippet (blocking version).

 .. code-block:: python